paquettg/php-html-parser/README.md

 Install
 -------

 This package can be found on [packagist](https://packagist.org/packages/paquettg/php-html-parser) and is best loaded using [composer](http://getcomposer.org/).
-We support php 5.6, 7.0, and hhvm 2.3.
+We support php 5.6, 7.0, 7.1.

 Usage
 -----